 MISSION

 The mission of the Richmond Symphonic Winds is to provide the best symphonic band music for the Richmond, Virginia area.
-Formed in 1994, the organization is comprised of professional musicians, orchestral performers, music teachers, university professors, and other dedicated band musicians in all walks of life.
+Formed in 1994, the organization is comprised of professional musicians, orchestral performers, music teachers, university professors, and other dedicated band musicians from all walks of life.

 LITERATURE